wildfauve/slate/source/index.html.md

 # Introduction

 Welcome to the LIC MINDAInfo API Documentation.
 The documentation is separated into sections describing specific resources.
-You should read the Authorisation section first.
+You should read the Authentication and Authorisation sections first.